franklingonzales/Heroku-Flask-JS-SQlite-Homework-wk15/README.md

 ![](images/004_hmwkPlotlyFolder.png)

-* For this project, we will need a series of python libraries: *sqlite*, *sqlalchemy*, *Flask-sqlalchemy*, *numpy*, *pandas*.
+* For this project, we will need a set of python libraries: *sqlite*, *sqlalchemy*, *Flask-sqlalchemy*, *numpy*, *pandas*.
 For this, we will execute the following commands within our environment:

 ```python
 pip install sqlite